ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7oh/2-Install.md

 - You no longer need to worry about load order due to the Auto Mod Loading and Ordering mod.

+## Updating

+- When the game updates, run the "Toggle Modding" tool on the Darktide Dashboard.
+If it says "Darktide is already patched" then you don't need to patch.

+- Check for updates with mods regularly, I have the list set to download the latest versions.

 ## Mod Settings

 Most of this can be to person taste, but this is what I run and recommend.